rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/back_up_and_restore/index.md

 ## Introduction

-Each [rollyourown.xyz](https://rollyourown.xyz) project and module deploys various containers to a [host server](/rollyourown/projects/host_server).
+Each rollyourown project and module deploys various containers to a [host server](/rollyourown/how_to_use/host_server).
 The containers are *ephemeral*, which means that their filesystem is destroyed whenever the container is destroyed.
 Persistent data (for example configuration files, a user's media files or databases) are stored in directories on the host server that are mounted in a container when the container is launched from an image.
 This means that only the persistent storage directories from the host server need to be backed up and containers can be restored simply by building new container images, deploying them to the host server and then restoring their persistent data from a backup.

 {{< highlight "danger" "Regular backups">}}

 Although server failures are uncommon, they cannot be discounted altogether.
 It is recommended to back up your host servers regularly in case of disaster and loss of your host server.

-Backing up a project or the entire host server before [upgrading a project](/rollyourown/projects/how_to_maintain/#upgrading-a-project-deployment) is also recommended.
+Backing up a project or the entire host server before [upgrading a project](/rollyourown/how_to_use/maintain/#upgrading-a-project-deployment) is also recommended.

 Your hosting provider may offer a backup service for your host server.
-You may prefer to also use this service to back up and restore your rollyourown.xyz projects.
+You may prefer to also use this service to back up and restore your rollyourown projects.
 However, we recommend also backing up your projects and modules using the project or host server automation scripts.

 {{< /highlight >}}